Colle del Nivolet

 Distance: 23 miles.
 Elevation: 3944 ft.

-Today’s climb to the famous Colle del Nivolet was, like my previous ride, inspired by reading Simon Warren’s book The Colle del Nivolet hadn’t been on my radar until I read that he’d elevated it to his favourite road, displacing Col de la Bonette from the number one slot.
+Today’s climb to the spectacular Colle del Nivolet was, like my previous ride, inspired by reading Simon Warren’s book The Colle del Nivolet hadn’t been on my radar until I read that he’d elevated it to his favourite road, displacing Col de la Bonette from the number one slot.
 I, too, regard the Bonette from Saint-Étienne-de-Tinée as one of the most spectaular roads I’ve climbed, so I was inevitably keen to see what could usurp its standing.

 With the threat of thunder later in the day, I left at the early (for me) time of 9:15 am.
 The air was cool so I wore arm warmers and base layer.
 I took my rain jacket in an old bidon with the top cut off and stored in my second bottle cage, like I normally do.